awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

       client = yes
       accept = 127.0.0.1:6379
       connect = master.ssltest.wif01h.use1.cache.amazonaws.com:6379
-   [redis-cli-slave]
+   [redis-cli-replica]
       client = yes
       accept = 127.0.0.1:6380
       connect = ssltest-02.ssltest.wif01h.use1.cache.amazonaws.com:6379
    ```

-   In this example, the config file has two connections, the `redis-cli` and the `redis-cli-slave`\.
+   In this example, the config file has two connections, the `redis-cli` and the `redis-cli-replica`\.
 The parameters are set as follows:
    + **client** is set to yes to specify this stunnel instance is a client\.
    + **accept** is set to the client IP\.
 In this example, the master is set to the Redis default 127\.0\.0\.1 on port 6379\.
-The slave must call a different port and set to 6380\.
+The replica must call a different port and set to 6380\.
 You can use ephemeral ports 1024–65535\.
 For more information, see [Ephemeral Ports](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html#VPC_ACLs_Ephemeral_Ports) in the *Amazon VPC User Guide\.*
    + **connect** is set to the Redis server endpoint\.
 For more information, see [Finding Connection Endpoints](Endpoints.md)\.

 1. Start `stunnel`\.